News / Featured posts

 100 years since the end of WW1 and the Armistice of November 1918.

-High time surely to re-design the traditional poppy to add a long-overdue reminder to our politicians to never again allow an unjustified war such as the Iraq debacle, that was essentially based on oil prospects rather than national defence.
+High time surely to re-design the traditional poppy to add a long-overdue reminder to our politicians to never again allow an unjustified war such as the Iraq debacle, which was essentially based on oil prospects rather than national defense.

 ___________________________________________________________________